 Police also may choose to arrest people to seize their assets under a civil asset forfeiture law, or to generate fines and fees to increase municipal revenue.

-Vera says that more police departments are exploring alternatives to arrests, often in partnership with local health departments and behavioral health or human
+Vera says that more police departments are exploring alternatives to arrests, often in partnership with local health departments and behavioral health or human service providers.

 “Such partnerships increase police capacity to respond more constructively to people who regularly come into contact with police, such as those who have mental health or substance abuse issues or who are homeless,” the report says.